akabe/ppx_bigarray/README.md

 ### Padding

+Big arrays of two or more dimensions need to be rectangular.
-By default, `ppx_bigarray` warns non-rectangular big array literals in compile time, and lacked elements are uninitialized.
+If you write a non-rectangular big array literal, by default, `ppx_bigarray` warns it in compile time (Warning 22), and lacked elements are uninitialized.
-While, you can inhibit the warning by using `[@bigarray.padding EXPRESSION]`:
+You can explicitly specify padding, a value of lacked elements by `[@bigarray.padding EXPRESSION]`:

 ```OCaml
 let x = [%bigarray2.int.c